dayhahm/file-search-engine/README.md

 The src folder contains all of our class files.
 The driver class file is the ThreadRunner.java file.

 ### Instructions/ How to run and install
-Our project uses Java 11 and has no outside dependencies. `git clone` the repository, compile with `javac ThreadRunner.java`, and then run with `java ThreadRunner`.
+Our project uses Java 11 and has no outside dependencies (I think tempest uses Java 8 and so it doesn't work there).
+`git clone` the repository, compile with `javac ThreadRunner.java`, and then run with `java ThreadRunner`.
 If you would like to run the engine with verbose mode on (prints out additional information, like number of files parsed, number of index keys, etc), run with `-v`.

 The program will prompt the user to enter a root directory to traverse.
 Please enter the absolute path to the directory.